-With Mac Macartney and special guests Nigel Shaw and Tommy Crawford
+With Mac Macartney and special guests Nigel Shaw, Tommy Crawford & Bethan Lloyd

-The Children’s Fire has been the beating heart of Embercombe since its inception in 1999.
-Mac Macartney’s new book, ‘The Children’s Fire, heart song of a people’ was published last year and we’re now very excited to be offering this 6-day deep immersion into the meaning and full implications of this ancient teaching.
+Mac Macartney’s new book, ‘The Children’s Fire, heart song of a people’ was published last year.
+The ethos of the Children’s Fire has been the beating heart of Embercombe since its inception, and we’re now offering this 5-day deep immersion into the meaning and implications of this ancient teaching.

-Wider society has its own story and we do, of course, contribute to how this evolves, however, the Children’s Fire pledge begins with the individual.
-What would it mean if I were to make a pledge to the protection and wellbeing of our human children and the young of all species?
+While we all contribute to the wider story of society, the Children’s Fire pledge begins with the individual.
+What would it mean if you were to make a pledge to the protection and wellbeing of our children and the young of all species?

 What You Can Expect

 Immersed in a small group, you will explore together what it might mean to be Keepers of the Children’s Fire.

 Spend time walking on the wild moor, once inhabited by ancestors who knew the power of the fire.

 Learn new practices and receive gifts – new ways of thinking and doing – from special guests and guides.